Opened November 15, 2022

 Do you have special group rates?

-Yes, for groups of 10 or more.
+Yes, we have special rates for groups of 10 or more.
 Please connect with us at email@example.com for details.

 Can I host a private event at the Museum?